 Stop buy Game Goblins and check out our selection of tabletop games for teens.
 We have plenty of new releases and undiscovered—yet timeless—classics.

 Think you can run a network?
 Television shows age and get less viewers, actors are demanding, and ad placement matters.
-This game has so much strategy and real-world examples, you might consider putting it on your resume.
+If you’re looking for tabletop games for teens, this one has so much strategy and real-world examples, you might consider putting it on your resume.

 The Networks can be played solo or with up to five players.
 It’s a great game for teens ages 13 and up.
 It was developed in 2016 by Gil Hova, funded by kickstarter.